 All three studies were described as double-blind, randomized placebo-controlled studies (Ataga 2008; Ataga 2011; Gupta 1995).
 The Phase II Ataga study was a dose-finding study which compared a 10 mg dose of senicapoc to a 6 mg dose of senicapoc or to placebo.
-The trial was multicenter (19 medical centers) in the United States of America (Ataga 2008).
+The trial was multicenter (19 medical centers) in the USA (Ataga 2008).
 The study treated participants for 12 weeks (Ataga 2008).
-The recent senicapoc trial was a Phase III trial was conducted across 75 centers in 6 countries (Ataga 2011).
+The more recent senicapoc trial was a Phase III trial was conducted across 75 centers in 6 countries (Ataga 2011).
 The participants were randomized to senicapoc (20 mg twice daily as a loading dose for 4 days followed by 10 mg daily) or placebo in a 1:1 fashion.
 The treatment phase consisted of 52 weeks followed by a follow-up period of 8 weeks (Ataga 2011).
-The Gupta trial was from a single center in India (Gupta 1995).
+The Gupta trial compared oral zinc (220 mg three times a day) to placebo.
+The trial was from a single center in India (Gupta 1995).
 The Gupta study lasted for one and a half years; participants were seen weekly but data were analysed at the end of the follow-up period (Gupta 1995).